kabisa/kudos-frontend/README.md

 # Kudos-o-Matic Frontend

 > The Kudos-o-Matic front end project.
-This is a cordova/react based application that supports Android, IOS and Web. :tada:
+This is a cordova/react based application that supports Android, IOS and Web.

 ## :bulb: Installation